tozd/docker-nginx-proxy/README.md

 By default, because of caching it can take up to 5 seconds for Nginx to start resolving a virtual host to a new container IP address after a change.

+## GitHub mirror

+There is also a [read-only GitHub mirror available](https://github.com/tozd/docker-nginx-proxy), if you need to fork the project there.